-No. I didn't immediately realize that I was never going to wear those tribal printed culottes.
+No. I didn’t immediately realize that I was never going to wear those tribal printed culottes.
 I was headed to Austin in a few weeks.
 Surely these were a necessary purchase.
 (Because nothing says Austin like culottes and tribal print.
-I think we can all agree on that.
-Right?)
+I think we can all agree on that.)

 Despite the amount of time I spend shopping with and for other people, I’m just as prone to stress shopping as anyone else.
-The only difference is that now I know every trick in the book for rationalizing purchases that are most likely never going to see their way out of my closet.
+The only difference is that now I know every trick in the book for rationalizing purchases that are most likely never going to see the light of day.

 Here’s exactly what I did to help ease myself out of my shopping coma and here’s how you can do it too: